ahdis/chmed/pages/_includes/dosage.md

+# Dosage

 ## Introduction

 The model of dosages between CHMED16A and the CHMED16AF FHIR version differ sligthly due to the FHIR Dosage model.
-This has an effect on how to map the different attributs form CHMED16A to CHMED16AF.
+This has an effect on how to map the different attributes form CHMED16A to CHMED16AF.

 ## Posology and Dosage

-* The CHMED16A model defines for a medicament n Posology (the dosage information) and n Taking times (the intake timetable).
+* The CHMED16A model defines for a medication n Posology (the dosage information) and n Taking times (the intake timetable), taing times includes dosage.
 * In FHIR a MediationStatement can have n Dosages with one Timing (which can have repeating timing defintions).

-If their is a dosage change within the posology different dosage elements have to be created.
+If their is a dosage change within the posology in CHMED16A different dosage elements have to be created in FHIR (CHMED16AF).

 ## Simplified taking times